Nuxe in China

 The market for beauty products in China is huge.
 According to the National Bureau of Statistics of China, retail sales in China reached 182.5 billion yuan.
 The majority of products you can find in China are imported ones, with very large ranges of trusted, quality products.
-High end cosmetics brands are very popular and many are making a lot of efforts to attract Chinese consumers to their counters in department stores as well as their online stores.
-Another very important element of their strategy is for them to be present on social media and to engage with online users: this visibility is essential since Chinese customers will not buy a brand which they have never heard of or which was not recommended by friends.
+High-end cosmetics brands are very popular and many are making a lot of efforts to attract Chinese consumers to their counters in department stores as well as their online stores.
+Another very important element of their strategy is for them to be present on social media and to engage with online users: this visibility is essential since Chinese customers will not buy a brand that they have never heard of or which was not recommended by friends.

 Today, we will look closely at what Nuxe is doing online in China.

 First, what is Nuxe?